 Reason # 7: Melchsee-Frutt offers Sports Activities

-Melchsee-Frutt mountain resort has many summer activities such as hiking, cycling, rock-climbing, paragliding, and fishing.
+Melchsee-Frutt mountain resort has many summer activities such as hiking, cycling, rock climbing, paragliding, and fishing.
 There are also mountain trails marked as Viktor Röthlin trails available in Melchsee-Frutt.
-A mountain bike path runs separate from the hiking trail.
+A mountain bike path runs separately from the hiking trail.